SINGHAMIT1/Python-Projects-/README.md

-# Python-Basic-Projects done by me-
-These are some basic python projects implemented by me while revising Python:
+These are some python projects implemented by me while revising Python:
 1. Create Acronyms using Python
 2. Alarm Clock with Python
 3. Email Slicer with Python